huggingface/transformers/docs/source/serialization.rst

 ------------------------------------------------

 ONNXRuntime includes some transformers-specific transformations to leverage optimized operations in the graph.
-Below are some of the operators which can be enabled to speed up inference through ONNXRuntime (see 1.):
+Below are some of the operators which can be enabled to speed up inference through ONNXRuntime (*see note below*):

 * Constant folding
 * Attention Layer fusing